 Wildlife Works' REDD+ projects protect threatened forests, wildlife, and by providing regenerative economic development pathways for and by rural communities.
 The essence of the Wildlife Works REDD+ conservation strategy is based on job creation.
 Jobs create a viable alternative for people that have previously had to destroy their environment just to survive.

 Jobs created at our REDD+ projects include conservation rangers, factory workers, horticulturalists, machinists, seamstresses, foresters, carpenters, construction workers, drivers, mechanics and administrative personnel.
 Carbon sales also finances the development of small businesses such as an eco-clothing factory, and sustainable charcoal production and distribution.

 In 2012, Wildlife Works successfully completed the validation, verification and credit issuance credits from our Mai Ndombe REDD+ project in the DRC.
 This Congo Basin Rainforest Project protects over 740,000 acres of critical bonobo and forest elephant habitat within the world's second-largest intact rainforest.
-This crucial project provides a pathway to low-carbon economic development, agricultural and economic diversification, education and healthcare development, and capacity building activities that empower local communities.
+This crucial project provides a pathway to low-carbon economic development, agricultural and economic diversification, education and healthcare development, and capacity building activities that give agency to local communities.

 We are continuing to build our portfolio of high quality REDD+ projects in Africa, Asia, Central and South America with a 5 year goal of protecting 5 million hectares of native forest that will mitigate 25 million tonnes of CO2 emissions annually and create thousands of sustainable jobs.